Premium ProductReports

 Build Quality

-Build quality is classic Weber — a cast-aluminum firebox, porcelain-enameled steel lid and frame, and stainless burners that add up to a grill with a decades-long reputation for outlasting rivals.
-It earns top marks for reliability and serviceability less for exotic materials than for longevity and supportability: owners routinely report 15–20 years of service, and Weber sells official replacement burners, grates, and flavorizer bars for current and legacy Genesis grills for years, so a worn part is a quick fix rather than a new grill.
+Build quality is classic Weber: a cast-aluminum firebox, porcelain-enameled steel lid and frame, and stainless burners that add up to a grill with a decades-long reputation for outlasting rivals.
+It earns top marks for reliability and serviceability less for exotic materials than for longevity and supportability: owners routinely report 15 to 20 years of service, and Weber sells official replacement burners, grates, and flavorizer bars for current and legacy Genesis grills for years, so a worn part is a quick fix rather than a new grill.
 The 12-year cookbox warranty reflects that confidence.

 Value Assessment

 At $949 the Genesis is a genuine premium over Weber’s own Spirit line and entry gas grills, and on day one you could get similar burner output for less.
-What justifies it is the long game: a grill that cooks evenly, sears properly, lasts 15–20 years, and stays fully serviceable with cheap, available parts has a low true cost per year and is the textbook “buy it once” appliance.
-You’re paying for longevity and supportability, not flash — and for a gas grill you’ll keep for two decades, that’s money well spent.
+What justifies it is the long game: a grill that cooks evenly, sears properly, lasts 15 to 20 years, and stays fully serviceable with cheap, available parts has a low true cost per year and is the textbook “buy it once” appliance.
+You’re paying for longevity and supportability, not flash, and for a gas grill you’ll keep for two decades, that’s money well spent.

 Who Should Buy It